Table of contents

 Just as there is a range of behaviors which violate this policy (e.g. sexual and gender-based harassment, sexual and gender-based stalking, sexual exploitation, interpersonal violence - including dating and domestic partner violence, non-consensual sexual contact, and non-consensual sexual intercourse), there is a range of sanctions which may be imposed.
 General categories of sanctions include educational intervention, warning, probation, suspension, and dismissal.

-- Any student found responsible for violating the policy on Non-Consensual Sexual Intercourse will likely face a recommended sanction of suspension or dismissal.*
+- Any student found responsible for violating the policy on Non-Consensual Sexual Intercourse will face a recommended sanction of suspension or dismissal.*

-- Any student found responsible for violating the policy on Non-Consensual Sexual Contact (where no intercourse has occurred) will likely face a recommended sanction ranging from probation to dismissal, depending on the severity of the incident, and taking into account any previous policy violations.*
+- Any student found responsible for violating the policy on Non-Consensual Sexual Contact (where no intercourse has occurred) will face a recommended sanction ranging from probation to dismissal, depending on the severity of the incident, and taking into account any previous policy violations.*

-- Any student found responsible for violating the policy on sexual or gender-based harassment, stalking, interpersonal violence, or sexual exploitation will likely face a recommended sanction ranging from warning to dismissal, depending on the severity of the incident, and taking into account any previous policy violations.*
+- Any student found responsible for violating the policy on sexual or gender-based harassment, stalking, interpersonal violence, or sexual exploitation will face a recommended sanction ranging from warning to dismissal, depending on the severity of the incident, and taking into account any previous policy violations.*

 * The Office of Rights & Responsibilities reserves the right to broaden or lessen any range of recommended sanctions in the case of serious mitigating or aggravating circumstances.
 Suspensions, if given, are based on satisfying conditions rather than solely on a period of time.
 Neither the initial hearing administrators nor any appeals body or administrator(s) will deviate from the range of recommended sanctions unless compelling justification exists to do so.Additional Sanction Information